By: Chris ⎜ Last updated

 The neighbourhood

-A Mathallen lunch and a river walk in either direction is one of the best half-days in Oslo.
+A Mathallen lunch and a river walk in either direction can be a good half-day in Oslo.